 Skate pontio RESIDENCY

-On August 31st 2021, Pontio hosted an event celebrating skateboarding in their loading bay.
-Local skaters created areas to experiment and perform in the space, and young people had the opportunity to try out skateboarding for the first time.
+I co-created the event with Pontio and the local skate community, celebrating this creative and active pursuit.
+Local skaters created areas to experiment and perform in the Ponito loading bay, and young people had the opportunity to try out skateboarding for the first time.

 A short documentary film of the skate day created by Dafydd will be on display as well as a skate video by local skateboarder Yannick.
 Decorating the gallery walls are a couple of imprints created by the skaters, several pages from a local skateboarding Zine by Aled Oddy, as well as a collection of drawings and quotes created by people on the Skate workshop day at Pontio.